Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 6. Foster reflection: Incorporate regular reflection activities to help students make connections and deepen their understanding.
 Reflection promotes metacognition and enables students to take ownership of their learning.

-7. Integrate real-world connections: Make connections to real-world issues, experiences, and experts to enhance students' understanding and engagement.
-This provides relevance and meaning to their learning experiences.
+7. Integrate real-world connections: Make connections to real-world issues, activities, and experts to enhance students' understanding and engagement.
+This provides relevance and meaning to their classroom activities.

 8. Emphasise self-directed learning: Encourage students to take ownership of their learning by setting goals, managing their time, and making choices.
 This fosters independence and self-motivation, essential skills for lifelong learning.